-- The purpose of the delegation model is to make it possible to express permissions about the right to issue policies and to verify issued policies against these permissions. - A policy may contain a <PolicyIssuer> element that describes the source of the policy.
-A missing <PolicyIssuer> element means that the policy is trusted. - 89 A trusted policy is considered valid and its origin is not verified by the PDP. - 90 Policies which have an issuer need to have their authority verified.
-The essence of the verification is that - 91 the issuer of the policy is checked against the trusted policies, directly or through other policies with - 92 issuers.
-During this check the right of the issuer to issue a policy about the current access request is - 93 verified. - 94 If the authority of the policy issuer can be traced back to the trusted policies, the policy is used by the - 95 PDP, otherwise it is discarded as an unauthorized policy.
-The authority of the issuer depends on which - 96 access situation the current access request applies to, so a policy can be both valid and invalid - 97 depending on the access request. - 98 Steps in the validation process are performed using a special case XACML requests, called - 99 administrative requests, which contain information about the policy issuers and the access situation.
+The purpose of the delegation model is to make it possible to express permissions about the right to issue policies and to verify issued policies against these permissions.

+A policy may contain a <PolicyIssuer> element that describes the source of the policy.
+A missing <PolicyIssuer> element means that the policy is trusted.

+A trusted policy is considered valid and its origin is not verified by the PDP.

+Policies which have an issuer need to have their authority verified.
+The essence of the verification is that the issuer of the policy is checked against the trusted policies, directly or through other policies with issuers.
+During this check the right of the issuer to issue a policy about the current access request is verified.

+If the authority of the policy issuer can be traced back to the trusted policies, the value of the policy is used by the PDP, otherwise the policy is unauthorized and its value is discarded before combination.
+The authority of the issuer depends on which access situation the current access request applies to, so a policy can be both valid and invalid depending on the access request.

+Steps in the validation process are performed using a special case XACML requests, called administrative requests, which contain information about the policy issuers and the access situation.